Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Vark didn’t seem afraid at all.
 That spoke of a deep trust, or perhaps a much better ability to read intent from each other.
 Nevertheless, he was clearly cowed by the Great Father.
 Despite Ukusevi having known Vark for a few days, that would have seemed like an impossible thing, until now.

-*“Mrf,* I missed you too, My Father!”
+*"Mrf,* I missed you too, My Father!"
 Daar put Vark down, and if he took a big gasp of breath, Uku tried not to notice.
-“I brought the Librarian.”
+"I brought the Librarian."

-“Thankee!
-I know ‘ya got a lotta work ‘ta catch up on, so I won’t hold ‘ya captive…”
+"Thankee!
+I know ‘ya got a lotta work ‘ta catch up on, so I won’t hold ‘ya captive…"

 Somehow, she knew that wasn’t merely an observation.
 Vark knew he had been ordered out, and bowed out with a dignity she hadn’t yet seen from him.

-“Thank you, My Father.”
+"Thank you, My Father."

 Daar turned his attention to Ukusevi and though she felt a shiver of instinctive dread, he was nothing but friendliness.
-“You must be Ukusevi!
-Welcome, please, have a seat!”
+"You must be Ukusevi!
+Welcome, please, have a seat!"

-“...Thank you.”
+"...Thank you."
 Uku sat in the offered chair, feeling well and truly out of sorts, and was surprised when the Great Father ignored the furniture and promptly thumped his *enormous* haunches down on the ground with a slight tremor that she felt through her feet.
 He made himself comfortable right there on the rug and seemed to think nothing of it.
 The rational part of her brain told her that was clearly calculated to make him seem less threatening.
 With… limited success.

 He seemed to know it too, and gave her what could only be a sly look.
-“I ain’t gonna eat’cha, y’know.”
+"I ain’t gonna eat’cha, y’know."

-“Most things in my life with teeth like *yours* would have,” Uku replied.
+"Most things in my life with teeth like *yours* would have," Uku replied.

-“I know.
+"I know.
 My people are obligate carnivores.
-But we do not eat thinking beings.”
+But we do not eat thinking beings."
 He indicated a plate.
-“I got veggie snacks, if you want ‘em.
-They’re called *‘carrots.’* An’ the dip is *‘hummus.’* Totally veggie.”
+"I got veggie snacks, if you want ‘em.
+They’re called *‘carrots.’* An’ the dip is *‘hummus.’* Totally veggie."

-“I… Thank you.”
+"I… Thank you."
 Uku realized that she was in fact quite hungry, and accepted the plate of sweet-smelling roots gratefully.
 She dipped one, and sampled it with a satisfying *crunch* followed by a combination of flavors both earthy and fresh.
 It was… by far the tastiest thing she’d eaten in a long time.

-“One’a my favorites,” Daar said.
-“Ain’t Gaoian food though.
+"One’a my favorites," Daar said.
+"Ain’t Gaoian food though.
 Human.
-Almost everything we eat has meat in it somehow.”
+Almost everything we eat has meat in it somehow."

-“I appreciate your discretion,” Uku told him, warming to the big feral alien.
-“And I don’t mean to seem intimidated.
+"I appreciate your discretion," Uku told him, warming to the big feral alien.
+"And I don’t mean to seem intimidated.
 Your people have more than won my trust, but...well...Instinct is a difficult thing.
-I think your word is *yijao?”*
+I think your word is *yijao?"*

-“Ha!”
+"Ha!"
 The Great Father’s chitter was almost a parody of Varks: deep, resonant and chest-shaking.
-“Not a bad pronunciation either!”
+"Not a bad pronunciation either!"

-“All part of the training.
-We librarians have a phonetic alphabet.”
+"All part of the training.
+We librarians have a phonetic alphabet."

-“Yeah!
+"Yeah!
 I’ve been readin’ th’ briefin’s my people are makin’ and it’s *fascinatin.’* My own Clan’s got someone called the Lore-Master who I think you’d like to meet.
-Balls, Highmountain too.”
+Balls, Highmountain too."

-“I think I have a few more *immediate* concerns,” Uku replied.
-“The last report your Father Garaaf gave me said a great many of my people are being exiled to the surface by the… let’s call them the *puritans.”*
+"I think I have a few more *immediate* concerns," Uku replied.
+"The last report your Father Garaaf gave me said a great many of my people are being exiled to the surface by the… let’s call them the *puritans."*

-“That’s a good word ‘fer ‘em.
-You got ‘em outnumbered, but I suspect ‘yer people ain’t used ‘ta winnin’ those kinda fights.”
+"That’s a good word ‘fer ‘em.
+You got ‘em outnumbered, but I suspect ‘yer people ain’t used ‘ta winnin’ those kinda fights."

-“My people aren’t used to fighting at all.
-We’re used to dying.”
+"My people aren’t used to fighting at all.
+We’re used to dying."

 That elicited what could only be described as a sympathetic *keen* from the Great Father’s throat, along with a visible attempt to restrain himself.

-“...Is something wrong?
-I was told you prefer the unvarnished truth.”
+"...Is something wrong?
+I was told you prefer the unvarnished truth."

-“I do.
-Still hurts ‘ta hear.”
+"I do.
+Still hurts ‘ta hear."

 Uku nodded.
-“You’re right.
+"You’re right.
 We outnumber the puritans.
 But they’re just so *angry.* They’re in so much pain, so desperate for a truth that gave their lives--and all those deaths--a kind of meaning.
 And we’re tearing it away from them.
-I don’t *blame* them for being angry at us, but their anger is driving thousands of families onto the surface, and we can’t *live* on the surface!”
+I don’t *blame* them for being angry at us, but their anger is driving thousands of families onto the surface, and we can’t *live* on the surface!"

-“Yeah.
+"Yeah.
 An’ that’s leadin’ me to the first big thing we gotta figger out.
 There is a Sky-People you’ve not met yet.
-They’re called Ten’Gewek, which means ‘the people’ in their own language.”
+They’re called Ten’Gewek, which means ‘the people’ in their own language."

-“Sky-people?
-I’m familiar with the concept of alien species, you know.”
+"Sky-people?
+I’m familiar with the concept of alien species, you know."

-“Yeah.
+"Yeah.
 But Sky-People is honestly the better word ‘fer this.
 Species is just a kind of living thing.
 Sky-People says a whole lot more inna lot less words.
 Anyhoo, I ain’t gonna bore ‘ya wif the details jus’ now.
-The chieftain o’ their people has convinced his fellows that they should give ‘yer people one of their worlds.”
+The chieftain o’ their people has convinced his fellows that they should give ‘yer people one of their worlds."

-“...A *whole* world?
-A ***planet?”***
+"...A *whole* world?
+A ***planet?"***

-“Yeah.
+"Yeah.
 It’s a big thing ‘ta drop on ‘ya, I know.
 But we ain’t got the luxury o’ time.
 I’ll jus’ say that, their people are tied to their world in a way most aren’t.
 An’ they’re still hunter-gatherers.
 It’s a *long* story.
 But what the *consequence* o’ all that weirdness is, is that they ain’t got much use ‘fer that world.
-So ‘fer them, givin’ it is the good an’ obvious thing ‘ta do.”
+So ‘fer them, givin’ it is the good an’ obvious thing ‘ta do."

-“When can we start moving?”
+"When can we start moving?"

-The Great Father barked some kind of excited emotion. *“Balls!* You ain’t one to beat around the tail, are ‘ya?!”
+The Great Father barked some kind of excited emotion. *"Balls!* You ain’t one to beat around the tail, are ‘ya?!"

 Uku noted his choice of words.
 As she suspected, he was very much a surface-hero type of personality who was doing his best to mind his manners.
 The brave souls who’d left the tunnels to work for the Hunters, mine the world, make tools for them, and risked being slaughtered and devoured every time the so-called Punishment came to collect...they all had that same general coarseness to them after a while.
 Maybe it was how sapient beings of *every* kind handled true hardship.

 Something about him told her he’d been through *many* such things in his time.

-“As you said, we do not have much time.”
+"As you said, we do not have much time."

-“No. But Ukusevi, you need ‘ta know some things.
+"No. But Ukusevi, you need ‘ta know some things.
 The planet has weaker gravity.
 Over time that’s gonna have consequences ‘fer ‘yer people.
 The world is *completely* untamed, too.
 It’s...going to take very much to make it your own.
-And I kinda think that movin’ in is gonna kill off what’s there, in favor of what your people bring along.”
+And I kinda think that movin’ in is gonna kill off what’s there, in favor of what your people bring along."

-“What are we going to bring?”
+"What are we going to bring?"
 Uku retorted.
-“There’s *nothing* left for us except poisoned, dead things.
+"There’s *nothing* left for us except poisoned, dead things.
 Our food crops are grown hydroponically, and those are about the only things we’d take, apart from our books and archives.
 We don’t have any pet animals or livestock, the last of *those* died generations ago.
-A Hunter ate it.”
+A Hunter ate it."

 The Gao must have kept pets too, because that statement elicited an angered *growl* from deep inside Daar’s chest that Uku was glad to know was intended for the Hunters, not herself or her people.

 He didn’t let himself get distracted, though.
-“Well...you *do* have bacteria.
+"Well...you *do* have bacteria.
 Food plants.
 ‘Yerselves.
 You’ll need ‘ta piss an’ shit, just like anything else that walks.
 An’ we honnestly jus’ *don’t know* enough ‘bout ‘yer people’s particular flavor o’ life, or this planet’s life, or how it’ll play together.
 Or *not* play together.
-So there’s mebbe a *lot* o’ risk to this.”
+So there’s mebbe a *lot* o’ risk to this."

-“Well, we’ll deal with that.”
+"Well, we’ll deal with that."
 Ukusevi shook her head.
-“I don’t *care,* Great Father, if there’s risk involved, and what concerns we will have to face.
+"I don’t *care,* Great Father, if there’s risk involved, and what concerns we will have to face.
 What I care about is that hundreds of thousands of my people are going to starve or die of poison very soon indeed unless we act.
 Next to everything we’ve endured and already overcome, the difficulties of settling a new, untainted world will be a *blessing.* And so I am eager to begin.
-I think you would be too, in my position.”
+I think you would be too, in my position."

-“Mhmm.”
+"Mhmm."
 The Great Father rose and barked through to an adjoining room.
-“Tiyun!
-How are ‘ya doin’ on our crash colonization plan?”
+"Tiyun!
+How are ‘ya doin’ on our crash colonization plan?"

 A much smaller Gao - Ukusevi had seen enough of their species to deduce that this Tiyun was a fairly normal Gao, while behemoths like Daar and Vark were a feared minority - bustled through with a device of some kind, which he laid in the Great Father’s massive paw.

-“There are a few lingering questions we need answers to,” he reported, “but the infrastructure is in place, we’ve received the Ten’Gewek’s go-ahead, and the groundbreaker team is ready to jump to *Misfit’s* array and build a larger one at your order.”
+"There are a few lingering questions we need answers to," he reported, "but the infrastructure is in place, we’ve received the Ten’Gewek’s go-ahead, and the groundbreaker team is ready to jump to *Misfit’s* array and build a larger one at your order."

-“Thanks, as always.”
+"Thanks, as always."
 Daar fixed that intense predatory gaze of his back on Ukusevi.
-“Jus’ say the word, and it’ll be so.”
+"Jus’ say the word, and it’ll be so."

-A thought occurred to her suddenly, likely prompted by Tiyun’s brief comments. “...Why are you doing this for us?
+A thought occurred to her suddenly, likely prompted by Tiyun’s brief comments. "...Why are you doing this for us?
 This has already cost you lives!
-I don’t even know how many!”
+I don’t even know how many!"

 Daar heaved a huge, serious sigh.

-“My people were brought to the edge o’ extinction by these evil fucks.
+"My people were brought to the edge o’ extinction by these evil fucks.
 Once there were over a billion females among my kind, now there are just over one hundred million remaining.
 Worse, my people already had a natural gender imbalance of...well, six to one or so, but I’m digressing.
 The *point* is that I am the Great Father as a consequence of all that, my people yet live, an’ there are not words ‘ta describe how *grateful* we are to be free of an enslavement we din’t even know was there.
 We are a *made* people, Ukusevi.
 We were made to be a soldier species.
-And it’s only because of the Humans that we broke free.”
+And it’s only because of the Humans that we broke free."

 Ukusevi didn’t have anything like an appropriate reply to that.
-All she could do was take refuge in an observation. “...You really *can* sympathize.”
+All she could do was take refuge in an observation. "...You really *can* sympathize."

-“Yeah.
-All of which means we can’t *not* help you, especially when it’s Hunters doin’ ‘ta you what their masters tried ‘ta do to us. *Never again.* Not while I’m still kickin.’”
+"Yeah.
+All of which means we can’t *not* help you, especially when it’s Hunters doin’ ‘ta you what their masters tried ‘ta do to us. *Never again.* Not while I’m still kickin.’"

-“...They have masters?”
+"...They have masters?"

-“They do.
+"They do.
 Garaaf mighta mentioned ‘em at some point as the Hierarchy.
 That’s a long story, an’ they’re the prey I ultimately wanna crunch in my jaws.
 But not right now.
-Right now, I care about *you.* So...are ‘ya ready ‘fer the adventure of ‘yer life?”
+Right now, I care about *you.* So...are ‘ya ready ‘fer the adventure of ‘yer life?"

 Ukusevi took a deep breath.
 She’d already gone on more adventures than one life really ought to contain, she felt.
 As if upsetting her religion and prompting a civil war weren’t enough for one woman.

-“I don’t see any point in even asking,” she said.
-“My people *need* this.
-That’s all that matters.”
+"I don’t see any point in even asking," she said.
+"My people *need* this.
+That’s all that matters."

 The Great Father nodded his head in a way that seemed to involve his neck and shoulders more than his head itself.
-“A’right.”
+"A’right."
 He sank to all fours again, nodded at Tiyun, and prowled his way toward the door.

-“C’mon.
-Let’s go see ‘yer new world together.”
+"C’mon.
+Let’s go see ‘yer new world together."

 ___